db0w/food_list/README.md

 ## With the first version you can:

-> First of all, it's important to make a text file in the same directory of the .py.
-The name must be: "gr_semanal.txt"

 1. Run the code <br>
 2. Choose one option what are describe with a print statement. <br>